Mary River (Queensland): Flooding

+In January 2013, the river experienced major flooding after ex-Cyclone Oswald passed over the catchment.
+This time the floods reached 10.7 m above normal at Maryborough.
+At Gympie a peak of 20.3 m was recorded.

+In 2022, Gympie experienced a flood which peaked at 22.9 m.
+It was the second-largest recorded flood event for the river.

 Course and features

 The river rises at Booroobin in the Sunshine Coast hinterland, west of Landsborough.
 From its source, the Mary River flows north through the towns of Kenilworth, Gympie, Tiaro and Maryborough before emptying into the Great Sandy Strait, a passage of water between the mainland and Fraser Island, near the town of River Heads, 17 km south of the town of Hervey Bay.
 The Mary River flows into the Great Sandy Strait, near wetlands of international significance recognised by the International agreement of the Ramsar Convention and the UNESCO Fraser Island World Heritage Area, which attracts thousands of visitors every year.

+The river is navigable for 37 kilometres, from its mouth to Maryborough.
 Notable river crossings include the Dickabram Bridge, the Granville Bridge at Maryborough, and the Lamington Bridge.

 From source to mouth, the Mary River is joined by nineteen tributaries, including the Tinana Creek, Munna Creek, Obi Obi Creek, Yabba Creek, Wide Bay Creek, Six Mile Creek, Deep Creek, and the Susan River.
 The river descends 209 m over its 291 km course.
 The river's catchment area is 9595 km2 and is bounded by the Conondale, Jimna and Burnett Ranges.

 While there are only two impoundments on the Mary River itself (the Gympie weir, and the barrage at Mungar, south of Tinana) there are a number of dams within the Mary River catchment on tributaries, Borumba Dam on Yabba Creek west of Imbil, Baroon Pocket Dam on Obi Obi Creek west of Montville, Six Mile Creek Dam on Six Mile Creek east of Cooroy, Cedar Pocket Dam on Deep Creek at Cedar Pocket, and two weirs (Talegalla and Teddington) and a barrage on Tinana Creek.

-It is also a historical Australian river that contains gold as was first discovered in Gympie by James Nash.
+It is also a historical Australian river that contains gold as was first discovered in Gympie by James Nash (prospector).